 Ingredients

-• 2 cups milk (Note 1)
+• 2 cups warm milk see note 1

 • 1/2 cup honey

-• 6-1/2 cups white flour or bread flour, separated (Note 3)
+• 6-1/2 cups all-purpose flour or bread flour, divided, see note 3

-• 1 tablespoon fine sea salt (Note 4)
+• 1 tablespoon salt see note 4

-• 6 tablespoons melted unsalted butter
+• 6 tablespoons unsalted butter melted and cooled

 Instructions

-• If using ACTIVE DRY YEAST: In the bowl of a stand mixer, add the warm milk (Note 5).
-Make sure it is not hot or it will burn the yeast.
-Sprinkle the active dry yeast over top the milk and the sugar (optional) right on top of that.
-Stir then let stand for 5-10 minutes or until yeast is foamy.
-If the yeast doesn't foam up, it is dead (either bad yeast or too hot of milk) You'll want to dump everything out and start again; otherwise the bread won't develop properly.
+• If using active dry yeast: In the bowl of a stand mixer, add the warm milk (see note 5; if it is too hot, it will burn the yeast).
+Sprinkle active dry yeast over the milk and the sugar (if using).
+Stir, then let stand 5โ€“10 minutes or until yeast is foamy.
+If yeast doesnโ€™t foam up, it is dead (either bad yeast or too hot of milk).
+Youโ€™ll want to dump everything out and start again; otherwise the bread wonโ€™t develop properly.

-• BUTTER: Meanwhile, as the mixture sits, melt 6 tablespoons butter in the microwave.
-Let the butter cool back to room temperature (it's important it's not hot or even warm!) and then stir in the 1 tablespoon of salt.
+• As the mixture sits, melt 6 tablespoons butter in the microwave.
+Let butter cool to room temperature (itโ€™s important itโ€™s not even warm!), then stir in 1 tablespoon salt.
 Set aside.

-• FINISHING DOUGH: Once the dough has sat for 10 minutes, add in the butter and salt mixture (use a spatula to scrape every bit of that mixture into the bowl of the dough).
-Add 4 more cups (495g) of flour (Note 6).
+• Once dough has sat 10 minutes, add in melted and cooled butter/salt mixture (use a spatula to scrape every bit into the stand mixer).
+Add 4 more cups (495g) flour (see note 6).
 Swap to a dough hook.
-Stir on low speed (speed 2) until mixture is all combined and begins to gather around the dough hook (about 2-3 minutes).
-Gradually add in the remaining 1/2 cup (60g) of flour IF needed (if the dough is sticking to the sides).
-You can continue to add a little more flour, up to 1 tablespoon at a time, but avoid adding too much extra flour unless it really is too sticky (still sticking on edges of bowl instead of collecting around dough hook)
+Stir on low speed (speed 2) until mixture is all combined and begins to gather around the dough hook (about 2โ€“3 minutes).
+If dough is sticking to the sides, gradually add in remaining 1/2 cup (60g) flour.
+You can continue to add a little more flour, up to 1 tablespoon at a time, but avoid adding too much extra flour unless it really is too sticky (still sticking on edges of bowl instead of collecting around dough hook).

-• KNEADING: Once the dough has gathered around the dough hook, increase the speed to medium (speed 4-6) and mix for 10 minutes.
-Don't walk too far away; your stand mixer might dance off the table.
-(If you don't have a stand mixer you can knead the dough by hand for about 10-12 minutes).
-We are looking for a dough that is smooth, satiny, soft, and tacky to the touch (but not sticky and not dry).
+• Once dough has gathered around dough hook, increase speed to medium (speed 4โ€“6) and mix 10 minutes.
+Donโ€™t go too far; your stand mixer might dance off the table.
+(If you donโ€™t have a stand mixer, you can knead the dough by hand for about 10โ€“12 minutes).
+We are looking for a dough that is smooth, satiny, soft, and tacky to the touch (but not sticky or dry).

-• SECOND RISE: Remove the damp cloth and punch into the dough to release the air.
-Divide the dough into 2 equal parts (I recommend a food scale to make sure you've got the same amount of dough in each half).
-Shape dough into two loaves (See Note 7) and place in greased 8.5x4.5-inch bread pans (Note 8).
-Cover the pans with a damp cloth and let them rise in a warm place for another hour or until about doubled in size.
-Do not let the bread rise longer than needed; this will cause the bread to overproof and develop a yeasty taste.
+• Remove damp cloth and punch into the dough to release the air.
+Divide the dough into 2 equal parts (I recommend a food scale to make sure youโ€™ve got the same amount of dough in each half).
+Shape dough into two loaves (see note 7) and place in greased 8.5x4.5-inch bread pans (see note 8).
+Cover pans with a damp cloth and let them rise in a warm place for another hour or until about doubled in size.
+Do not let bread rise longer than needed; this will cause the bread to develop a yeasty taste.

-• BAKE: Bake at 375 degrees for 32-40 minutes (Note 9).
-Right out of the oven, holding the remaining 2 tablespoons of butter, rub over the tops of the loaves (optional).
-Let bread cool in the pan for 10 minutes.
+• Bake at 375โ„‰ 32โ€“40 minutes (see note 9).
+Right out of the oven, optionally rub remaining 2 tablespoons butter on the tops of the loaves.
+Let bread cool in the pan 10 minutes.
 Then transfer to a wire cooling rack and let cool for at least 30 minutes before slicing.
 (The bread is still cooking even out of the oven.)
 Slice and serve.

 Video